Disney World and other U.S. theme parks update mask rules

 The CDC on Thursday advised that fully vaccinated people do not need to wear masks outdoors and can avoid wearing them indoors in most places.

-Reporting by Ann Maria Shibu in Bengaluru; additional reporting by Nivedita Balu; editing by Diane Craft
+Reporting by Ann Maria Shibu in Bengaluru; Additional reporting by Nivedita Balu; Editing by Diane Craft and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.